 Border malaria is defined as the malaria transmission or potential for transmission that takes place across or along borders between countries sharing a land border and is frequently cited as a challenge to malaria elimination.
 Countries nearing elimination often find their last few cases occurring along international borders with countries that have not achieved substantial reductions in malaria transmission [ref].

-This deep dive aims to review ongoing and closed projects that identify work on some aspect of border malaria.
-Although results for most of the projects are largely not available yet, understanding this landscape affords the ERG three opportunities: one is to realize what data are pending that could inform strategy and policy; the second is, where necessary, flag issues that should be addressed within emerging research projects; and the third, to note where gaps are identified in the context of their own discussions.
+This deep dive aims to review ongoing and closed projects that identify work on some aspects of border malaria.
+Although results for most of the projects are largely not available yet, understanding this landscape affords the ERG three opportunities: one is to realize what data are pending that could inform strategy and policy; the second is, where necessary, to flag issues that should be addressed within emerging research projects; and the third, to note where gaps are identified in the context of their own discussions.